-Description: Sequence of EAX, EBX, ECX, EDX values in Little Endian order to replace CPUID (1) call in XNU kernel.
-Normally it is only the value of EAX that needs to be taken care of, which represents the exact CPUID.
-And the remainders are to be left as zeroes.
-For instance, A9 06 03 00 stands for CPUID 0x0306A9 (Ivy Bridge).
-A good example can be found at acidanthera/bugtracker#365.
-(See Special NOTES for Haswell+ low-end)
+Normally it is only the value of EAX that needs to be taken care of, since it represents the full CPUID.
+The remaining bytes are to be left as zeroes.
+Byte order is Little Endian, so for example, A9 06 03 00 stands for CPUID 0x0306A9 (Ivy Bridge).